-Jordy makes his home with his father and his mother.
-Washing clothes, running errands and cleaning are his household duties.
+Jordy lives with his father and his mother.
+He is responsible for washing clothes, running errands and cleaning.
 His father is sometimes employed and his mother maintains the home.
 There are 2 children in the family.

 Jordy lives in the mountainous community of Juan Montalvo, home to approximately 11,000 residents.
 Typical houses are constructed of cement floors, brick walls and tile roofs.
 The most commonly spoken language is Spanish.